reevoo/reevoo.github.io/docs/reevooapi/customer-order/customer-order-single-submission.markdown

 The customer order data should be provided as a json in the request body as described below.

-If the customer order is accepted a 202 response code will be sent back, along with an uuid that uniquely identifies this request.
+If the customer order is accepted a 202 response code will be sent back, along with an UUID that uniquely identifies this request.

 ## URL Example(s)
 /v4/organisations/TRKREF/customer_order